Last updated 6th February 2023

 *Please read this page with frequently asked questions before contacting us.

-To become a registered British Fencing coach, you need to be a member of British Fencing.
+To become a registered British Fencing coach, you must be a member of British Fencing.

 For further information on membership categories, please click here.

-To become a registered coach you need to qualify in coaching fencing.
+To become a registered coach you must have an accepted coaching qualification.

-The minimum age for candidates to attend our courses is 18 except for the “Introduction to Coaching Fencing” Course, which is open to people 16+ on a club coach recommendation.
+The minimum age for candidates to attend our courses is 18 except for the “Introduction to Coaching Fencing” Course, which is open to people from the age of 16 on a Club Coach’s recommendation.

 Clubs can request a dispensation where the candidate will become 18 years within 3 months of the course completion.
-To request this dispensation, please contact BF Head of Pathways Steve Kemp.
+To request this dispensation, please contact BF Pathways Director Steve Kemp.

 If you are a coach from Jersey, Guernsey, Northern Ireland or Wales, send us a copy of the coaching qualification(s) you hold with that fencing association.